Glasgow: Elections and representation

+The first past the post seats were created in 1999 with the names and boundaries of then existing Westminster (House of Commons) constituencies.
+In 2005, the number of Westminster Members of Parliament (MPs) representing Scotland was cut to 59, with new constituencies being formed, while the existing number of MSPs was retained at Holyrood.
 In the 2011 Scottish Parliament election, the boundaries of the Glasgow region were redrawn.
 In the Scottish independence referendum, Glasgow voted "Yes" by a margin of 53.5% to 46.5%.

 In the Brexit referendum, results varied from constituency to constituency.
 Glasgow North recorded the biggest remain vote with 78% opting to stay in the EU whilst in Glasgow East this figure dropped to 56%.
 The city as a whole voted to remain in the EU, by 66.6% to 33.3%.
 Following the 2014 Scottish independence referendum, in which 53.49% of the electorate of Glasgow voted in favour of Scottish independence; the SNP won every seat in the city at the 2015 general election, including a record-breaking 39.3% swing from Labour to SNP in the Glasgow North East constituency.

 At the 2017 snap general election, Glasgow was represented by 6 Scottish National Party MPs and 1 Labour MP; the Glasgow North East constituency which had a record 39.3% swing from Labour to SNP at the previous general election, was regained by Paul Sweeney of the Scottish Labour Party, who narrowly defeated sitting SNP MP Anne McLaughlin by 242 votes.